hirwacedric123/kicks_life_final/docs/DREAMHOST_DNS_SETUP.md

 - Make sure you're logged into the correct DreamHost account
 - The domain must be registered/transferred to DreamHost
 - Try: **Domains** → **Manage Domains** → Click domain → **DNS** tab
+- **Make sure you're adding DNS records, NOT changing nameservers**
+- Look for a section that lists existing DNS records (A, CNAME, MX, etc.)

+### Wrong Section - Nameservers vs DNS Records

+**If you see "Nameservers" section:**
+- ❌ You're in the wrong place
+- ❌ Do NOT change nameservers to PythonAnywhere
+- ✅ Keep DreamHost's nameservers
+- ✅ Look for "DNS" or "DNS Records" section instead
+- ✅ You need to add A and CNAME records, not change nameservers

+**Correct section should show:**
+- List of existing DNS records (A, CNAME, MX, TXT, etc.)
+- "Add Record" or "+" button to add new records
+- Options to edit/delete existing records

 ### Records Not Saving